jamesmr27/TaskManagerProject/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------
 AI Citation

-AI was used as a tool to help develop this project.
+AI was used as a tool to help develop parts of this project.
 ChatGPT and Github Copilot were used

 Assistance with general boilerplate set up and idea gathering was done with